- Practice Format

 Members of groups of 3 or more individuals receive a 25% discount.

 For people with medium, high, or very high access to wealth in the global context:

 For people with low access to wealth in the global context:

 - Basic rate: $10 USD

-We will invite dana or generosity for our Dekila as well as One Earth Sangha as part of the materials and live gathering.
+We will invite dana or generosity for our Dekila as well as One Earth Sangha as part of the materials.

 Dekila Chungyalpa is the director of the Loka Initiative, whose mission is to support faith-led environmental efforts locally and around the world through collaborations with faith leaders and religious institutions on environmental protection, sustainable development, and global health issues.
 Prior to that, she was the recipient of the McCluskey fellowship at the Yale School of Forestry & Environmental Studies where she also lectured and researched.
 Dekila founded and directed Sacred Earth, an acclaimed faith-based conservation program at the World Wildlife Fund from 2009 to 2014.
 She has served as the WWF-US Director for the Greater Mekong Program and also worked for WWF in the Eastern Himalayas.
 Dekila serves as the environmental adviser for His Holiness the 17th Karmapa, head of the Karma Kagyu School of Tibetan Buddhism.